Walter Hallstein: Issues behind confrontation with de Gaulle

-De Gaulle recognized Hallstein's service to European integration, but attributed it to German patriotism, serving the interests of Germany, enabling Germany to re-attain a respect and status in Europe that it had lost because of Hitler.
+De Gaulle recognized Hallstein's service to European integration but attributed it to German patriotism, serving the interests of Germany, enabling Germany to re-attain respect and status in Europe that it had lost because of Hitler.
 De Gaulle resented the status that Hallstein, for him a mere technocrat, was accorded by foreign states.

-Hallstein, for his part, was watchful that, as representative of the commission, he was accorded the status normally accorded to a head of state.

-De Gaulle complained of the Commission usurping a political role reserved for governments and of Hallstein usurping a role reserved for heads of government or heads of state; he attacked Hallstein personally saying that Hallstein was trying to turn the EEC into a superstate, with Brussels as its capital; he talked of defending French democracy against an unaccountable and stateless technocracy, "a technocratic Areopagus, stateless and unaccountable" [De Gaulle at a press conference at the Elysée Palace on 9 September 1965.]
+Hallstein, for his part, was watchful that, as representative of the Commission, he was accorded the status normally accorded to a head of state.
+De Gaulle complained of the Commission usurping a political role reserved for governments and of Hallstein usurping a role reserved for heads of government or heads of state; he attacked Hallstein personally saying that Hallstein was trying to turn the EEC into a superstate, with Brussels as its capital; he talked of defending French democracy against an unaccountable and stateless technocracy, "a technocratic Areopagus, stateless and unaccountable" [De Gaulle at a press conference at the Élysée Palace on 9 September 1965.]